 Hun Ajaw & Yax Bahlam, The Hero Twins

-In the Maya culture, the cultural heroes are two twins: Hun Ajaw (Hunahpu in the Popol Vuh) and Yax Bahlam (Xbalanque in the Popol Vuh).
+In the Maya world, the cultural heroes are two twins: Hun Ajaw (Hunahpu in the Popol Vuh) and Yax Bahlam (Xbalanque in the Popol Vuh).
 Their adventures are recounted in the 16th-century Quiche Popol Vuh.
-The myth of the hero twins begins with the story of their father and uncle and their death in the Underworld.
-Class and Preclassic Maya iconography indicate that various versions of the myth existed and that the young heroes had many more adventures.
+The myth of the hero twins begins with the story of their father and uncle and their death in the underworld.
+Classic and Preclassic Maya iconography indicate that various versions of the myth existed and that the young heroes had many adventures.

-According to the Popol Vuh, their father, Hun Hunahpu, and their uncle, Vucub Hunahpu, who were also two twins, were tricked and killed by the Lords of the Underworld.
-Hun Ajaw and Yax Bahlam later avenged their father when they defeated these deities in the ballgame.
+According to the Popol Vuh, their father, Hun Hunahpu, and their uncle, Vucub Hunahpu, who were also twins, were tricked and killed by the Lords of the Underworld.
+Hun Ajaw and Yax Bahlam later avenged their father when they defeated these deities in a ballgame.